alexpearce/home/_posts/tutorials/2012-06-19-setting-up-a-vps.md

 $ sudo /usr/sbin/update-rc.d -f nginx defaults
 {% endhighlight %}

+We'll also replace the default nginx configuration with a leaner one.
+Download the [simple config file](https://github.com/alexpearce/templates/blob/master/nginx.conf) and replace the current one (backing up first, of course).

+{% highlight bash %}
+$ curl https://raw.github.com/alexpearce/templates/master/nginx.conf | cat >> nginx.conf
+$ sudo mv /opt/nginx/conf/nginx.conf /opt/nginx/conf/nginx.conf.old # back up
+$ sudo mv ./nginx.conf /opt/nginx/conf
+{% endhighlight %}

+Notice that this new configuration file `include`s files from `/opt/nginx/sites-available`.
+This is similar to how many people set up [Apache with virtual hosts](http://www.debianhelp.co.uk/virtualhosts.htm).
+For each site we want (generally represented as a (sub)domain or set of (sub)domains) we create a file inside `sites-enabled`.

-If you installed nginx to a different directory, such as `/etc/nginx`, modify the `nginx` init.d file to point to the right places.
-Check it's working by restarting nginx.
+If you installed nginx to a different directory, such as `/etc/nginx`, modify the `nginx` init.d and `nginx.conf` file to point to the right places.
+Check everything's working by restarting nginx.

 {% highlight bash %}
 $ sudo service nginx restart